How to redesign life during COVID

 - Get enough quality sleep.
 At least 8 hours of sound sleep.
 To help you sleep, deactivate all phones, videos and electrical devices near your bed and possibly keep the room well-aired.
 Use an ergonomic pillow and sleep on a good quality mattress.

-- Be sure to detox monthly; there are many ways to do it from using a natural organic sulphur (MSM) or drinking herbal teas, taking OMEGA and more natural organic food supplement.
+- Be sure to detox monthly; there are many ways to do it using a natural organic sulphur (MSM) or drinking herbal teas, taking OMEGA and more natural organic food supplements.

 What about travelling during COVID?

 Shall I or shall I not travel during COVID-19?
 This is probably one of the most controversial topics on Social Media.
 I’m sure you have come across all different opinions and comments, from defensive to aggressive reactions.

 Now, I don’t want to get judgemental here, and I’m not surprised by how people reacted.
 In fact, there has been a huge division on all different aspects on how to cope with the pandemic to local political decisions, to implementing rules and restrictions, to the perennial question of wearing masks or not wearing masks.

 But who is immune to all this?
 We all did that.
 We all complained, blamed and took sides.
 And if we could all stop doing that altogether and take 100% responsibility for our actions, that would be the most sensible way of individually and collectively contributing to tackling such a complex situation.
 No one has a magic sphere to predict and/or have a one-fits-all solution.

 Back to travel.
 Shall we travel or not?

 While I cannot take sides here, I’m neutral: I feel that everyone has the right to travel, within reasons, but again you should take an informed and responsible decision whether or not to travel during COVID.
 I can highly recommend travelling alone, even if you have never done it before, and this may be the right opportunity to step out of your comfort zone and embrace the amazing world of solo travel.